A voice for

 Guido’s teaching style focuses on conveying the interconnections within the human organism and between the organism and its surrounding ecology.
 Relying on clinical experience, storytelling, and scientific research, he believes that true strength flows from nature, and that herbal medicine is key to sustainable, successful living.

-• 14:50 reading time (ish)
+• 15:07 reading time (ish)

-Bitters – one of the only preparations, culinary or medicinal, known simply by its flavor profile.
+Bitters – one of the only preparations, culinary or medicinal, known simply by its flavour profile.
 They are even used in cocktails.
 In botanical medicine, we value the gentle but consistent effects bitters have in promoting digestive health and liver function.
-But a bottle of liquid herbal bitters holds something more: from the weedy roots and exotic spices it may contain, to the flavor itself (both challenging and strangely familiar), bitters bring the flavor of wild, unkept places into our lives.
+But a bottle of liquid herbal bitters holds something more: from the weedy roots and exotic spices it may contain, to the flavour itself (both challenging and strangely familiar), bitters bring the flavour of wild, unkept places into our lives.
 This gift is important, as it is largely absent from our diets today.
 In that sense, bitters are a distant echo of our foraging ancestors’ experience.
 Herbalists seek to turn this echo into a daily conversation.

 The simple definition of bitters is “remedies that have a bitter taste” (1).
 In this sense, vegetables like radicchio (a variety of chicory, Cichorium intybus L.) would qualify, as might a strong cup of black coffee.
 In practice, bitters are often used in the form of a liquid extract, prepared from multiple botanicals including roots and spices.
 Part of the reason for this is to concentrate the bitter-tasting compounds and deliver an effective dose.
 Another is the difficulty in consuming a mug full of bitter tea: small amounts of a concentrated liquid are effective, and much more pleasant to take.
 Compliance is key with any medicine.